Taiwan Steel University of Science and Technology: Campuses

 The university consists of two campuses.
 The first campus named Campus One covers an area of 11 hectares and the second campus named Campus Two covers 14.2 hectares.

 Library

 The university library consists of two joint buildings.
 The first building was constructed in 1996 and the second one in 2005.
 The library total space is 13,641 m^{2}.
 The library has more than 292,000 volume of books and more than 470 title of periodicals.

 Transportation

-The university is accessible within walking distance South of Luzhu Station of the Taiwan Railways.
+The university is accessible within walking distance South of Luzhu Station of Taiwan Railway.